thoughtworks-jumpstart/guides/docs/backend-web-development/security-jwt.md

 If you use JWT token for session tracking, all the session information is in the JWT token.
 When a user logout, your client side application needs to remove this token from its memory.
 If the JWT token is saved in a cookie, the logout route handler on the server side needs to delete the cookie that stores JWT token upon user logout.
 That can be done via the response.clearCookie() provided by Express framework.

+## Exercises

+Add `user` model to your songs API and protect the routes for PUT and DELETE.
+You will need to login to PUT and DELETE any of the songs.